 In the distance, two grey figures on horseback appeared, nearing at a walk.

 Jonathan loosed his sword in its scabbard and checked his dagger.

 The two men separated to pass on either side.
-An ambush.

 He let them come close.
 Then turned his stallion to the left, blocking the larger man.
 Jon’s horse snorted and tensed.